isomerpages/nlb-reference/_business-management/business-resource-guide.md

 This book discusses and analyses financial events that had occurred in the past and the present to forecast possible threats to the market, which may in turn prevent financial crises in the future.

 * Simpson, T. D. (2014).
 [Financial markets, banking, and monetary policy](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200906230).
-Hoboken, New Jersey: John Wiley & Sons, Inc.
+Hoboken, New Jersey: John Wiley &amp; Sons, Inc.

 Call no.: RBUS 332 SIM